Neo23x0/Loki/README.md

 ## Important Note

-This project is only inactively maintained.
-This means that I merge pull request for bug fixes and issues that can be easily integrated but I don't have the time to add new features or extend existing ones.
-For years, I've been working on a much more sohpisticated scanner called THOR.
-There is a free version of THOR Lite available.
-THOR Lite is faster, more stable, tested in our CI environments and simply the better solution.
-You can find a comparison of the open source, free and commercial scanner [here](https://www.nextron-systems.com/thor-lite/).
-I've also started working on a Rust-based version of LOKI called [LOKI 2](https://github.com/Neo23x0/Loki2) but I have no idea when it's in a state that reflects the current feature set of LOKI.
-A while ago I made a [flow chart](https://twitter.com/cyb3rops/status/1361980419223207936) to help you with the decision which scanner to use.
+This project is now in inactive maintenance mode.
+This means that while I merge pull requests for bug fixes and straightforward issues, I currently lack the time to add new features or expand existing ones.
+For years, my focus has been on developing a more advanced scanner, THOR, which offers a range of improvements over this project.
+A free version, [THOR Lite](https://www.nextron-systems.com/thor-lite/), is available; it's faster, more stable, and rigorously tested in our CI environments—simply a better solution.
+You can find a comparison of the open-source, free, and commercial scanners [here](https://www.nextron-systems.com/thor-lite/).

+I've also begun work on a Rust-based version of LOKI called [LOKI 2](https://github.com/Neo23x0/Loki2).
+However, I’m unsure when it will reach feature parity with the current LOKI release.
+Additionally, I created a [flow chart](https://twitter.com/cyb3rops/status/1361980419223207936) to help you decide which scanner best meets your needs.

 ![Logo](/lokiicon.jpg)
 # Loki - Simple IOC and YARA Scanner